Where You're Operating

 This engagement supports clarity as leadership, management, and structure are asked to hold more complexity.

-This work includes guidance around hiring and role clarity, particularly where management hires begin to shape how authority and accountability are distributed.
+This work includes guidance on hiring clarity, particularly where management roles begin to shape how authority and accountability are distributed.

 When hiring is done with clarity, structure holds.
 When it is rushed or delegated away, strain surfaces later.